gregorulm/spacechem/readme.txt

 There are supposedly differences in levels that use random inputs, depending on the used operating system and its implementation of pseudo-random numbers.
 I have not looked into this in detail.
-Some people even claim that those no such differences exist.
+Some people even claim that no such differences exist.
 In any case, I played SpaceChem on Apple macOS 10.13.
 SpaceChem is no longer officially supported on that platform, so I had to use a fan-made compatibility patch to get the game running.
 (Edit: In November 2018,